epogrebnyak/abacus/accounting.md

 [acc_i]: https://en.wikipedia.org/wiki/Accounting_identity

-`(1)` is always an instanteneous snapshot at a signle point in time and `(2)` always refers a flow of events that happened over a period of time.
+Balance sheet `(1)` is always an instanteneous snapshot at a signle point in time and while profit `(2)` is always accumulated over a period of time.

 ## Trial balance